Williamstown Beach railway station

-Williamstown Beach railway station is located on the Williamstown line in Victoria, Australia.
-It serves the western Melbourne suburb of Williamstown, and it opened on 7 August 1889 as Beach.
-It was renamed Williamstown Beach on 1 February 1915.
+Williamstown Beach railway station is a commuter railway station on the Williamstown line, which is part of the Melbourne railway network.
+It serves the western suburb of Williamstown, in Melbourne, Victoria, Australia.
+Williamstown Beach station is a ground level unstaffed station, featuring two side platforms.
+It opened on 7 August 1889.

+Initially opened as Beach, the station was given its current name of Williamstown Beach on 1 February 1915.

-In 1961, boom barriers replaced hand gates at the Giffard Street level crossing, located nearby in the Down direction of the station.
+In 1961, boom barriers replaced hand gates at the Giffard Street level crossing, located nearby in the down direction of the station.
 In 1965, a number of sidings, points and signals at the station were abolished.

 Platforms and services

 Williamstown Beach has two side platforms.
 It is serviced by Metro Trains' Williamstown line services.